Participant-Directed Services

 What training is required?

-You, your representative and your employees must complete training on person-centered planning and self-determination.
+You, your PDS representative and your employees must complete training on person-centered planning and self-determination.
 Training will be available on abuse, neglect and exploitation prevention, recognition, and reporting.
 You can also require additional training of your employees based on your specific needs.

 Documentation